OpenResearchInstitute/documents/Regulatory/README.md

 ## Regulatory Work by ORI

-This Folder contains two sets of documents.
+This Folder contains three sets of documents.

+### First, comments filed with the FCC

+Comments are filed when an open source research and development perspective is needed.

-### First, documents relating to the three-step process to clearly establish open source satellite work as free of both ITAR and EAR.
+### Second, documents relating to the three-step process to clearly establish open source satellite work as free of both ITAR and EAR.

 The Commodity Jurisdiction Request to the United States Department of State, Final Determination letter, results from the Classification Request to the United States Department of Commerce, and the Advisory Opinion Request to the United States Department of Commerce are included.